Abhigyan-Mohanty/Splatinator/README.md

 #  Splatinator

 **Splatinator** is a streamlined, utility-focused desktop application designed to automate the **Gaussian Splatting** pipeline.
 It handles everything from video frame extraction and COLMAP photogrammetry to real-time 3D visualization using the Brush engine.
+I am deeply deeply thankful for Google's Antigravity for existing, for without it this project would've just not been possible for me to contribute to the community, thanks google <3

 Designed for simplicity and portability, Splatinator stays under the 25MB GitHub limit by dynamically downloading heavy binaries upon setup.